St. John’s Lutheran Church – Stewartville, Minnesota

 - Children are to stay with their parents as much as possible while in the building.
 They should not be moving around on their own.
 They should also stay with their parents for the children’s message.

-- We will record the Thursday evening service and post it on our website on Friday.
+- We record the Thursday evening service and post it on our website on Friday.
 Members who wish to stay home can still participate in worship by watching the service online.

 - Members who cannot agree to these measures and will not practice them are asked to stay home and wait for the time when these precautions are eased.